 2. Select Mailchimp audience lists to export to.

-Here you select one or more MailChimp lists to export BlueConic information to.
+Here you select one or more Mailchimp audiences to export BlueConic information to.

 3. Link identifiers between BlueConic and Mailchimp.

-Determine how BlueConic will match BlueConic profiles to MailChimp subscribers.
-Matches are made based on the email address in MailChimp, and you can only select a BlueConic profile property that has been designated as a "unique identifier".
-If no matching MailChimp subscriber can be found for a BlueConic profile, no data will be exported.
-That is, unless the "Allow BlueConic to create new subscribers in MailChimp" option is checked - in which case a new subscriber will be created and added to all lists.
+Determine how BlueConic will match BlueConic profiles to Mailchimp subscribers.
+Matches are made based on the email address in Mailchimp, and you can only select a BlueConic profile property that has been designated as a "unique identifier."
+If no matching Mailchimp subscriber can be found for a BlueConic profile, no data will be exported.
+That is, unless the "Allow BlueConic to create new subscribers in Mailchimp" option is checked - in which case a new subscriber will be created and added to all audiences.

 Profiles without a value for the selected profile property will be omitted in the export.

 4. Map BlueConic data to Mailchimp.

-Each mapping rule consists of a BlueConic selection on the left-hand side, and the MailChimp field it should map to on the right-hand side.
-Click the BlueConic icon to open a drop-down menu where you can switch among the types of information you can export.
-Pick one of these options for matching:
+Each mapping rule consists of a BlueConic selection on the left-hand side, and the Mailchimp field it should map to on the right-hand side.
+Click the BlueConic icon to open a drop-down menu where you can select the type(s) of information to match and export: